HLohr85/Cloud-Security-and-Virtualization/README.md

 ### Overview:

-The following project was created and deployed using Microsoft Azure cloud services, and working with different cloud computing service models, such as: cloud networking, firewalls, and virtual computing.
-The project covers four different aspects of cloud computing and services.
+The following project was created and deployed using Microsoft Azure Cloud Services.
+For this project we worked with different cloud computing service models such as: cloud networking, firewalls, and virtual computing.
+##The project covers four different aspects of cloud computing and services.
 - **Introduction To Cloud Computing**
 - **Cloud Systems Management**
 - **Load Balancing and Redundancy**